-The representations and warranties given by the parties are to be true and accurate on the date of signing, and are typically "renewed" on the closing date.
-Between signing and closing the parties may agree to allow the seller to update its disclosure, though this update is usually limited to new events and circumstances arising after the signing.
+The representations and warranties given by the parties are to be true and accurate on the date of signing, and are typically 'renewed' on the closing date.
+Between signing and closing, the parties may agree to allow the seller to update its disclosure, though this update is usually limited to new events and circumstances arising after the signing.
 The impact of significant updates of representations and warranties before closing on indemnity obligations is typically heavily negotiated.

-In most cases, representation and warranties will "survive" closing, which means that they will continue to serve as a basis for indemnification provisions.
-The time limitations on the survival of representations and warranties are specified in the indemnification clauses (see sub section (e) below)
+In most cases, representation and warranties will 'survive' closing, which means that they will continue to serve as a basis for indemnification provisions.
+The time limitations on the survival of representations and warranties are specified in the indemnification clauses (see section 4.5 below).